 - Moral Character: The last important factor that a court may consider when determining child custody is the moral character of the parents.
 To serve the best interest of the child, parents should be able to demonstrate that they are good, productive citizens.
 Parents who, for example, engage in illegal drug usage or extreme profanity around their child may be perceived as unfit.

-When developing time sharing schedules, it is imperative that both parents are cooperative.
-In most cases, a court may designate specific timeframes and days for time sharing.
+When developing time-sharing schedules, it is imperative that both parents are cooperative.
+In most cases, a court may designate specific timeframes and days for time-sharing.
 Holidays and school breaks may alternate from year to year.
+Although modifications of time-sharing arrangements could be made in the future, the courts expect parents to account for foreseeable changes to schedules, living arrangements and employment, and may not always grant a modified plan.

 Florida Child Visitation Rights